Danielkaas94/Dawa_Api_AppWinPhone/README.md

 ### Hello World!
 Coders! 💻

-Greetings!
+Greetings all sentient beings!
 Okay, let's do it!
 As you can see, it is an app for Windows Phone 8.1 written in C# code.
 You can find every danish adress with this app.

 First of all.